withastro/roadmap/proposals/0033-data-collections.md

 - [Follows Nuxt content's pattern](https://content.nuxtjs.org/guide/writing/json#json) for storing data in a `content/` directory
 - Avoids a new reserved directory.
 This could mean a simpler learning curve, i.e. I already know collections live in `src/content/`, so I'll add my new "data" collection in this directory too.
 From user testing with the core team, this expectation arose a few times.
-- Allows switching from JSON to MD and back again more easily, without moving the directory.
+- Allows switching from data to Markdown and back again more easily, without moving the directory.
 Example: you find a need for landing pages and bios for your `authors` data collection, so you move `json -> md` while retaining your schema.
 - Avoids the need for [moving the collection config to your project root](https://github.com/withastro/roadmap/discussions/551).
 With `src/data/`, requiring the `config` to live in a `src/content/config.ts` is confusing.
 This is amplified when you do not have any content collections.

 # Adoption strategy